rwblokzijl/stablecoin-survey/paper.md

 stablecoin can always get their share of the collateral back, but in a fully automated and decentralised manner.
 They allow the exchange of the pegged currency such that even the organisation that created the stablecoin has no power over the collateral.
-The easies way to collatoralise a decentralised stablecoin is with a currency that is:
+The easies way to collateralize a decentralised stablecoin is with a currency that is:

 1. Stable - to stabilise the stablecoin